sensei-chat/sensei/README.md

 ## goals

-This field, named "ask_about" in previous versions is used to narrow down the conversation topics the user simulator will carry out with the chatbot.
+This field, named "ask_about" in previous versions, is used to narrow down the conversation topics the user simulator will carry out with the chatbot.
 It consists of a list of strings and dictionaries.

-The tester define a list of prompts with indications for the user simulator to check on the chatbot.
+The tester defines a list of prompts with indications for the user simulator to check on the chatbot.
 These prompts can contain variables that should be called inside the text between double brackets {{var}}.
 Variables are useful to provide variability in the testing process and should be instantiated in the list as shown in the example above with the exact same name as written between brackets (case-sensitive).